ZwiFTi/Information/JavaScript/functions.md

  A function that is passed as an argument into another function is called a callback function.

+ 1. pass a function to another function, then
+ 2. call the callback function when some condition are met

 ## What functions has access to

 1. Functions arguments